DavidWeid/Space-Pair-Project/README.md

 Rover Reddit is an application that hopes to create a positive and interactive community that is passionate about Mars, Rovers, and Space!
 Rover Reddit is a React-express application built in Node.js that utilizes MongoDB and Passport to create a dynamic and customizable user experience.
 This application is one of the few places that allows the User to browse Mar's Rover images directly from NASA - a massive catalog available to the public, but largely untapped due to the lack of a friendly UI.
 Rover Reddit aims to be the bridge between Mars and the User.
 - - -
 ## User Interaction
+### Data Page
+#### Images
+From the Data Page, the User can search for images or articles.
+The image search is shown by default.
+To search for images, the User first selects the rover: Spirit, Opportunity, or Curiosity.
+The User then enters the desired sol (martian day) to search.
+The max-sol day is shown for reference.
+Spirit and Opportunity have a static max-sol, but Curiosity is still active and thus updates daily.
+After entering the sol date, the User must select a camera from the selected rover, or select "All".
+The total number of photos for each sol is shown to the User (some sols will not have photos taken).
+After camera selection, the User can click "Search" to look at the photos.

+User selections give visible feedback.
+Selecting the Rover highlights the rover button.
+Selecting the sol allows the User to see the rover's camera selection.
+Selecting a camera highlights the camera button.
+Once these three selections are made, the User can click "Search" or "Flip Book".

+Clicking "Search" displays the appropriate photos.
+The User can click "More Info" to see details on the photo, and if the User is logged in, they can "Save" and "Share" the photo.
+Saving is personal to the User, while sharing posts the image publically to the forum.

+Clicking "Flip Book" (a toggle) consolidates all the photos into a single box, which the User can then play.
+The images are displayed one at a time, in a flip-book like fashion.

+#### Articles
+From the Data Page, the User can select to view articles.
+On the article page, articles are automatically displayed - scraped from space.com/news.
+Each article is shown in a card that has the article's image, title, summary, and author.
+The plot is a link to the article on space.com.
+From the card, the User can also save and share.

+### Forum Page
+On the Forum Page, the User can view posts that they have shared and that all other Users have shared.
+They can also "Like" a post, "Comment" on a post, and "Save" a post if they are logged in.
+By default, posts are shown in reverse order or creation (newest first).
+Posts will display the User that shared the post and the post's owner's initial comment if applicable.
+The posts also display the date and time they were created.

+Commenting on a post takes the User to the post's specific comment page where comments can be added to the post.
+All comments that belong to the post is shown.

+### Profile Paage
+The Profile Page will show the logged in User's total number of posts shared, saved, and liked.
+The User can view these posts specifically by clicking the "Yours", "Saved", or "Liked" buttons.
+Posts are shown in cards similar to the Forum Page, except the User can't like or save posts from this page.
+They can, however, comment on any of the posts on the Profile Page.
+If the User is not logged in, the page informs them that they need to log in to access the page.
 - - -
 ## Dependencies
 Server-side